On spectral algorithms for community detection in stochastic blockmodel graphs with vertex covariates

+We also utilize three social network datasets to compare our methods with several existing methods that also incorporate vertex covariates and can be scaled to deal with relatively large networks.
+Specifically, we compare with spectral clustering with adjacency matrix only (SCA) and covariates only (SCC)~\cite{Von2007}, pairwise covariates-adjusted stochastic blockmodel via maximum likelihood estimation (PCABM.MLE) and spectral clustering with adjustment (PCABM.SCWA)~\cite{Huang2018}, covariate-assisted spectral clustering (CASC)~\cite{Binkiewicz2017}.

-\begin{itemize} \item LastFM asia social network dataset~\cite{Leskovec2014,Rozemberczki2020}: vertices represent LastFM users from asian countries and edges represent mutual follower relationships.
+\begin{itemize} \item LastFM asia social network dataset~\cite{Leskovec2014,Rozemberczki2020}: there are 7624 vertices that represent LastFM users from asian countries and 27806 edges that represent mutual follower relationships.
 We treat the location of users, which are derived from the country field for each user, as the induced block.
-For the vertex covariate, we focus on the number of artists liked by users, which is discretized into four categories \{0--200,~200--400,~400--600,~600+\}. \item Facebook large page-page network dataset~\cite{Leskovec2014,Rozemberczki2019}: vertices represent official Facebook pages and edges represent mutual likes.
+For the vertex covariate, we focus on the number of artists liked by users, which is discretized into four categories \{0--200,~200--400,~400--600,~600+\}. \item Facebook large page-page network dataset~\cite{Leskovec2014,Rozemberczki2019}: there are 22470 vertices that represent official Facebook pages and 171002 edges that represent mutual likes.
 We treat four page types \{Politician,~Governmental~Organization,~Television~Show,~Company\}, which are defined by Facebook, as the induced block.
-For the vertex covariate, we focus on the number of descriptions created by page owners to summarize the purpose of the site, which is discretized into two categories \{0--15,~15+\}. \item GitHub social network dataset~\cite{Leskovec2014,Rozemberczki2019}: vertices represent GitHub developers and edges represent mutual follower relationships.
+For the vertex covariate, we focus on the number of descriptions created by page owners to summarize the purpose of the site, which is discretized into two categories \{0--15,~15+\}. \item GitHub social network dataset~\cite{Leskovec2014,Rozemberczki2019}: there are 37700 vertices that represent GitHub developers and 289003 edges that represent mutual follower relationships.
 We treat two developer types \{Web,~Machine~Learning\}, which are derived from the job title of each developer, as the induced block.
 For the vertex covariate, we focus on the number of repositories starred by developers, which is discretized into two categories \{0--18,~18+\}. \end{itemize}

 Table~\ref{tab:snd} summarizes the algorithms' comparative performances.
 Algorithm~\ref{algo:2} is better at estimating the induced block assignments for all 3 datasets.
-This again suggests that we can better detect the block structure after accounting for the information contained in vertex covariates.
+This again suggests that we can better detect the block structure after accounting for the information contained in vertex covariates with our methods.